craigbarnes/dte/docs/dterc.md

 The _type_ argument can be one of:

 `alias`
-:   show command aliases
+:   command aliases

 `bind`
-:   show key bindings
+:   key bindings

+`color`
+:   highlight colors

+`include`
+:   built-in configs

 `option`
-:   show option values
+:   option values

+`wsplit`
+:   window dimensions

 The _key_ argument is the name of the entry to look up (e.g. the alias name).
-If this argument is specified, the value will be displayed in the status line.
-If omitted, a new, temporary buffer will be opened displaying all entries of the specified type.
+If this argument is omitted, the full list of entries of the specified _type_ will be displayed in a new buffer.

 `-c`
-:   write value to command line instead of status line
+:   write value to command line (if possible)

 # Options